goby-lang/goby-lang.github.io/docs/plugin_system.md

 ## Introduction
 `Plugin System` is one of the Goby's best feature.
 It allows you to [load and access Go files during runtime](#use-existed-go-file-with-use-method-).
 Or you can even use it to [compose several Go packages into a custom plugin](#generate-a-plugin-dynamically-with-generate-method-) on the fly, and use it very easily!

-(This feature is currently experimental because it relies on Go's plugin build mode, which is only supported on linux for now.
-And it also has several prerequisites or restrictions, see the notes section.)

 ## Usages
 There are two ways to use the Plugin class: